-Article 5: The Parties request that the State support their peace efforts in the Koro Circle communes of Madougou and Barapirely.
-More specifically for the benefit of peaceful inter-communal coexistence, the Parties call on the State to:
+Article 5: The Parties ask the State to support their pacification efforts in the Koro Circle communes of Dougoutènè I, Dougoutènè II, Koporo Kendié Na, Koporo Pen, Pel Maoudé and Youdiou.
+Specifically for the benefit of peaceful inter-communal coexistence, the Parties ask the State to:

-a) Encourage the rehabilitation of destroyed villages;

-b) With the support of partners, facilitate the return of displaced persons;

-c) Provide humanitarian, economic, and food assistance to all communities affected by the crisis for economic recovery in the area;

-d) Open a dialogue with armed groups to agree on a negotiated outcome for the young people who have renounced their weapons;
+- a) Encourage the rehabilitation of destroyed villages; - b) With the support of partners, facilitate the return of displaced persons; - c) Provide humanitarian, economic, and food assistance to all communities affected by the crisis for economic recovery in the area; - d) Open a dialogue with armed groups to agree on a negotiated outcome for the young people who have renounced their weapons;

-e) Build, repair, and provide communities with basic social infrastructure (water points, health centers, seeds, schools, etc.);

-f) Help strengthen the legitimacy of traditional and religious authorities in their missions of pacification and citizen watch.
+- e) Build, repair, and provide communities with basic social infrastructure (water points, health centers, seeds, schools, etc.); - f) Help strengthen the legitimacy of traditional and religious authorities in their missions of pacification and citizen watch.

-Chapter V: Monitoring of implementation
+Chapter V: Monitoring of the implementation